PWhiddy/PokemonRedExperiments/README.md

   <img src="/assets/Pokemon YT5 FFFFinal.jpg?raw=true" width="512">
 </a>

-### To run the pretrained model locally
+### Running the Pretrained Model Interactively

 1. Copy your legally obtained Pokemon Red ROM into the base directory.
 You can find this using google, it should be 1MB.
 Rename it to `PokemonRed.gb` if it is not already.
+The sha1 sum should be `ea9bcae617fdf159b045185467ae58b2e4a48b9a`, which you can verify by running `shasum PokemonRed.gb`.
 2. Move into the `baselines/` directory:
  ```cd baselines```
 3. Install dependencies: